 Online gambling is very popular in Illinois.
 Gambling laws in the State of Illinois specifically address the issue of online gambling.
 Under Illinois gambling laws, it is illegal to operate, maintain or establish a website that allows a person to use the internet to play a game of skill or chance for money or anything of value or to make a wager on the outcome of any contest, game, political nomination, election or appointment.
 While the law does deal with the issue of online gambling from an owner/operator standpoint, it is silent on the issue of taking part in online gambling as a player.
-Illinois online gambling is legally permitted from offshore gambling sites that are operating legally within the industry and posses official credentials to establish their legitimacy.
+Illinois online gambling is legally permitted from offshore gambling sites that are operating legally within the industry and possess official credentials to establish their legitimacy.

 Just because the law is silent on taking part in online gambling, it does not mean that online gambling is legal in the State of Illinois.
 While IL state-based online gambling may be questionable, there are no federal laws or state laws specifically prohibiting residents from participating in online gambling that is based, licensed, and regulated outside of the United States.